canonical/microceph/README.md

 > [!NOTE]
 > `cluster` is a MicroCeph subcommand for managing associated Ceph clusters.

-After setup, add storage to your cluster with:
+After bootstrap, add storage to your cluster with:

 ```
 sudo microceph disk add loop,4G,3
 ```

 Here, you’ll add three virtual disks (“loop file” disks) of 4 GiB each.
+Make sure that your root disk has 12 GiB of free storage space.

+Note that there are no spaces between the `disk add` arguments.

 Once your cluster is set up and running, you can monitor its status with: